Ezral/blog/_app/_posts/life/2020-08-02-Best-coffee-in-Bogor.md

 ### Must visit?

 Yes!
+I really like the homey feel that it offers.
+I can't say I've tried every dish on the menu, but the ones I did eat definitely did not disappoint.
+As for the coffee, they consistently serve really good quality coffee.

 10 out if 10 times, I recommended Cohere to people visiting Bogor whenever they asked for my recommendation.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3963.3331457576564!2d106.81021931466412!3d-6.605459395223172!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x2e69c5de710a1311%3A0x7bb49088d326fd02!2sCohere!5e0!3m2!1sen!2sid!4v1596386386914!5m2!1sen!2sid" width="600" height="450" frameborder="0" style="border:0;" allowfullscreen="" aria-hidden="false" tabindex="0"></iframe>{: .size-small}

 It's a great spot to add to your destination list when in Bogor.
 Either to just hang out or to wait the traffic out before driving back to Jakarta.
-Definitely give it a shot when you're in Bogor. <sub>(Or if you're living in Bogor but have never been to Cohere before)</sub>
+Give it a shot when you're in Bogor. <sub>(Or if you're living in Bogor but have never been to Cohere before)</sub>

 ---